Cloudscape Design System

 Collection select filter

-A select filter helps users find specific items in a collection of resources by choosing one or two properties.
+A select filter helps users find specific items in a collection by choosing one or two properties.

 Property filter

-With the property filter, users can find specific items in a collection of resources by using properties, property values, typing free text, and combining these with operators.
+With the property filter, users can find specific items in a collection by using properties, property values, typing free text, and combining these with operators.

 Criteria